kubevela/kubevela.github.io/versioned_docs/version-v1.5/case-studies/multi-cluster.md

 dev   etc                   lib64  opt    run   sys   var
 ```

-- `vela port-forward` forward ports of pods or services in managed clusters to your local endpoint.
+- `vela port-forward` can discover and forward ports of pods or services in managed clusters to your local endpoint.

 ```bash
 $ vela port-forward basic-topology -n examples 8080:80